mateoconlechuga/convimg/README.md

                                       : Available options are 1,2,4,8.
                                       : The default is 8.

-          omit-palette-index: <index> : Omits the specified palette index : from the converted image.
+          omit-indices: [<list>]      : Omits the specified palette indices : from the converted image.
 May be useful : by a custom drawing routine.
-This option : can be specified multiple times for : multiple excluded indices.
+A comma.
+                                      : separated list in [] should be provided.

     outputs: